Alberta Legal Name Change

 A legal name change is required for all other changes.
-You may change just one name or all names, change the spelling of order of your names.
-The same process and fees apply to all changes.
+You may change just one name, change all names, change the spelling or order of your names.
+The same process and fees apply no matter how significant your change is.

 What restrictions are in place for legal name change?

 You must choose a first name and surname (plus optional middle names) that is made up from the English alphabet.
 You can’t use numbers.
 The only non-letters allowed are hyphen, apostrophe and periods.
 Only some accents can be accepted, apply for your name change to learn more.

 Your name change may be denied if it will confuse or embarass anyone, is to defraud anyone or could be offensive on other grounds.

 What other conditions are placed on name change?

 You must have your fingerprints taken by an approved agency as part of your application.
 You can apply for faster electronic fingerprinting with the results sent to Canadian Criminal Real Time Identification Service, or you may have manual fingerprint checks with the RCMP.
 Fingerprinting fees may be around $25.